OWASP/www-project-developer-guide/draft/09-training-education/01-juice-shop.md

 #### What is Juice Shop?

-Juice Shop is an Open Source (intentionally) insecure web application that is free to download and use.
+Juice Shop is an Open Source web application that is free to download and use, and is intentionally insecure.
-It is easy to get started with Juice Shop; it includes [Hacking Instructor scripts][juicetutorial] with optional tutorial mode to guide newcomers through several challenges while explaining the underlying vulnerabilities
+It is easy to get started with Juice Shop; it includes [Hacking Instructor scripts][juicetutorial] with an optional tutorial mode to guide newcomers through several challenges while explaining the underlying vulnerabilities.

 Juice Shop is easily installed using a [Docker image][juicedocker] and runs on Windows/Mac/Linux as well as all major cloud providers.